the1812/Chrome-Dark-Theme/README.md

 # Chrome Dark Theme

+Simple dark theme for Google Chrome.

 > **The offcial dark theme is available in [Chrome Web Store](https://chrome.google.com/webstore/detail/just-black/aghfnjkcakhmadgdomlmlhhaocbkloab) now.**

-> ⚠ Dark themes may not work properly in Chrome version 73.
+> ⚠ Dark themes may not work properly in Chrome 73.

-Simple dark theme for Google Chrome.
+> Themes couldn't affect Omnibox (address bar).
+Thus it's recommended to turn on the Dark Mode of your system as well in order to make Chrome use dark theme for Omnibox.

 ![Screenshot](screenshot.png)